Greyhound racing

 Your NT greyhound attendant licence may be recognised in other Australian states and territories.

-If you have an interstate licence, contact Licensing NT to find out it if your licence is recognised in the NT.
+If you have an interstate licence, contact Licensing NT to find out if it is recognised in the NT.

 Print all pages in this section